EU says financial relations with UK will be linked to trade deal

-Britain and the EU will lose privileged access to their respective financial markets when the Brexit transitional period expires at the end of December.
+Britain and the EU will lose privileged access to their respective financial markets when the Brexit transitional period ends next year.

 But in some sectors financial firms could remain able to operate across borders if rules are deemed to be equivalent.